-“No, well quite,” he agreed and turned to another book.
+“No, well quite,” he agreed and turned more pages.

-“I didn’t know you knew Ariela,” Buffy asked, carefully biting back any suspicion in the question
+“I didn’t know you knew Ariela,” Buffy asked, carefully biting back any suspicion from the question

 Surprisingly, Giles smiled rather fondly as he answered.
 “Oh yes.
 Remarkable girl.
 I met her in Jerusalem.
 Well I say met, actually she rescued me from a group of vampires.”
 He looked a little sheepish at the admission.
-“Sixteen years old and no idea who I was or that I used to be a Watcher.
-I was checking something out and it got a little hairy.
-Fortunately she stepped in before I got knocked unconscious.”
+“Sixteen years old and no idea who I was or that I used to be a Watcher, but she acted all the same.
+I was checking something out and it got a little hairy, but fortunately she stepped in before I got knocked unconscious.”
 He flashed her his cute self-deprecating smile.
 “She had no family left over there so I called Xander and he arranged for her to come to the States.
 She thinks the world of you - talks about you all the time.”